-The Engineering Department Accident Prevention Committee is keeping in close touch with Mr. Noonan and expects some real results in the reduction of accidents.
+The Engineering Department Accident Prevention Committee is keeping in close touch with Mr. Nooman and expects some real results in the reduction of accidents.
 Our last meeting brought forth a generous number of sound suggestions for the prevention of accidents.

-Harry Schlachter is seriously considering writing a treatise on "How to Avoid Falling Plaster."
+Harry Schlachter is scriously considering writing a treatise on "How to Avoid Falling Plaster."

-According to a well known authority of Wheaton, Prohibition has divided the people into two classes, those who have a little still and those who still have a little.
+According to a well known authority of Wheaton, Prohibition has divided the people into two classes, those who have a little still and those who still have a little, both at the same time.

-F. J. Koza, our radio-golf enthusiast, is very much perplexed these days as he can not enjoy both at the same time.
+F. J. Koza, our radio-golf enthusiast, is very much perplexed these days as he can not enjoy after raising it for years.